 An established network of Academic Regional Representatives throughout the UK are on hand to provide guidance and support to academic trainees and those wishing to undertake research alongside their clinical training.
 You can find out more on our academic training page.
 And our research activities page includes more resources, including our Trainee Research Network, plus research opportunities and our research eBulletin.

 There are so many options to add flexibility to your paediatric training.
 Whether it is through additional training opportunities such as the SPINs, adapting your working patterns to suit your own needs or taking time out to complete higher education, gain exposure to specific areas of paediatrics or other out of programme experiences both in the UK or overseas - it is all possible.

-Less than full time training (LTFT) is widely supported within paediatrics, and is now available for reasons beyond the statutory ones usually required.
+Less than full time training (LTFT) is widely supported within paediatrics, and is available for reasons beyond the statutory ones typically required across medical training.
 So, if working at a slightly lower WTE (whole time equivalent) works best for you, to ensure your best work/life balance, you can discuss arrangements with your supervisor and training programme director.